streamdata-gallery-organizations/domaintools/_listings/domaintools/domainsearch-get-openapi.md

         format: string
       - in: query
         name: anchor_right
-        description: "\tReturn only domains that end with the query term"
+        description: Return only domains that end with the query term
         type: string
         format: string
       - in: query